nworbde/starType/README.md

 *   `symbols.tex`: lots of symbols for commonly used quantities in astrophysics and stellar physics
 *   `units.tex`: macros for typesetting units
 *   `vectors.tex`: macros for typesetting vector expressions

+## scripts
+*   `extract_symbols.py`: a lightweight python script that constructs a latex table of the macros in a given file.
+The output is sent to stdout as a standalone document that makes use of the fancyvrb and longtable packages.